-If you suspect a problem with the battery, you should check the status of the DC IN/Battery indicator.
+If you suspect a problem with the battery, check the status of the DC IN/ Battery indicator.

-Problem Procedure Battery doesn't power the computer The battery may be discharged - connect the AC adaptor to recharge the battery.
-Battery doesn't charge when the AC adaptor is attached.
-If the battery is completely discharged, it will not begin charging immediately, in these instances you should wait a few minutes before trying again.
-If the battery still does not charge, you should check that the power outlet the AC adaptor is connected to is supplying power - this can be tested by plugging another appliance into it.
+Problem Procedure Battery does not power the computer The battery might be discharged.
+Connect the AC adaptor to recharge the battery.

-Problem Procedure Battery doesn't power the computer as long as expected If you frequently recharge a partially charged battery, the battery might not charge to its full potential - in these instances you should fully discharge the battery and then attempt to charge it again.
-Check the Power saver option under Select a power plan in the Power Options .
+Problem Procedure Battery does not charge when the AC adaptor is attached.
+If the battery is completely discharged, it will not begin charging immediately.
+In these instances, wait a few minutes before trying again.
+If the battery still does not charge, you should check that the power outlet the AC adaptor is connected to its supplying power.
+This can be tested by plugging another appliance into it.
+Check whether the battery is hot or cold to the touch - if so, it will not charge properly and should be allowed to reach room temperature before you try again.
+Unplug the AC adaptor and remove the battery to make sure its connecting terminals are clean - if necessary wipe them with a soft dry cloth lightly dipped in alcohol.
+Connect the AC adaptor and replace the battery, taking care to ensure that it is securely seated in the computer.
+Check the DC IN/Battery indicator.
+If it does not glow, allow the computer to charge the battery for at least twenty minutes.
+If the DC IN/Battery indicator starts to glow after this period, allow the battery to continue to charge for at least another twenty minutes before turning on the computer.
+However, if the indicator still does not glow, the battery might be at the end of its operating life and should be replaced.
+However, if you do not believe the battery is at the end of its operating life, you should speak to TOSHIBA Support.
+Battery does not power the computer as long as expected If you frequently recharge a partially charged battery, the battery might not charge to its full potential.
+In these instances, fully discharge the battery and then attempt to charge it again.
+Check the Power saver option under Choose or customize a power plan in the Power Options .

-Real Time Clock
+Real-Time Clock

 Problem Procedure The BIOS setting and system date/ time are lost.
-The lasting time of the Real Time Clock (RTC) has run out - you will need to set the date and time in the BIOS setup utility by using the following steps: 1.
+The lasting time of the Real-Time Clock (RTC) has run out.
+You must set the date and time in the BIOS setup utility by using the following steps: 1.
 Click the power icon ( ( ) ) on the Start screen and then select Restart .
-Hold down the F2 key and then release this key one second after the computer is power on - the BIOS setup utility will load.
-3. Set the date in the System Date field.
-4. Set the time in the System Time field.
+Hold down the F2 key and then release this key one second after the computer is power on.
+The BIOS setup utility will load.
+Set the date in the System Date field.
+Set the time in the System Time field.
 Press F10 - a confirmation message will be displayed.
 Select Yes - the BIOS setup utility will end and the computer will restart.